pratham-aggr/dsc80_final_project/README.md

 - **H1**: missingness in `anomaly.level` is dependent on total water percentage (`pct_water_tot (%)`)
 - **TS**: Kolmogorov-Smirnov statistic, since KDE of both categroies is very similar mean/median would'nt suffice.
 - **Result**: Failed to reject H0 (**pval = 0.8247** , alpha = 0.05)
 Missingness appears to be random with respect to water percentage.
+Our general expectation says that it should be dependent on climate variable like anomally.level, but the analysis says the otherwise signaling a weaker effect of water percentage.

 <iframe
   src="assets/hyp_pct_water_tot (%).html"